-- 4.16 It is the Catering Managers responsibility to ensure that all food preparation and allergen protocol is in line with the Food Standards Agency direction and all relevant guidance.
-The Catering Manager is responsible for all catering policies and direction in relation to this. - 4.17 Catering staff will try to ensure that foods prepared and served are nut-free.
-It is understood that some foods are labelled as having been prepared or manufactured in an environment that may previously have been used for preparing products containing nuts. - 4.18 Catering supplies are kept separate to the kitchen area until they have been checked and signed off. - 4.19 Catering staff will ensure that they are able to support children with a food allergy by being able to help a child to identify the foods they should/should not eat. - 4.20 Each child with a food allergy will be provided with alternative food choice. - 4.21 Allergy free birthday cakes will be provided for each child as will cakes for the school cakes sale which are advertised well in advance; these will be sold from a separate table. - 4.22 The Catering Manager is to liaise with parents and/or the School Nurse where necessary to ensure that catering protocol is in line with individual care plans. - 4.23 The Catering Manager is to support the school nurse in ensuring that the safety card system is in place, effective and accurate.
+- It is the Catering Managers responsibility to ensure that all food preparation and allergen protocol is in line with the Food Standards Agency direction and all relevant guidance.
+The Catering Manager is responsible for all catering policies and direction in relation to this. - Catering staff will try to ensure that foods prepared and served are nut-free.
+It is understood that some foods are labelled as having been prepared or manufactured in an environment that may previously have been used for preparing products containing nuts. - Catering supplies are kept separate to the kitchen area until they have been checked and signed off - Catering staff will ensure that they are able to support children with food allergy by being able to help a child to identify the foods they should/should not eat. - Each child with a food allergy will be provided with alternative food choice. - Allergy free birthday cakes will be provided for each child as will cakes for the school cakes sale which are advertised well in advance; these will be sold from a separate table. - The Catering Manager is to liaise with parents and/or the School Nurse (Matron) where necessary to ensure that catering protocol is in line with individual care plans. - The Catering Manager is to support the Matron in ensuring that the safety card system is in place, effective and accurate.